CartoDB/mobile-sdk/docs/guides/03-layers-and-data-sources.md

 **PersistentCacheTileDataSource** is a 'virtual' data source in a sense that it does not provide data itself, but takes data from another specified datasource, caches it in file system with given parameters, and outputs it.
 So if already cached tile is requested, then it is loaded from the cache, not original source.
 It works with tiled data sources, and is typically used with *HTTPTileDataSource* to cache persistently online tiles.

-#### Use custom server with raster tiles
+#### Custom server with raster tiles

-As example following code loads online raster tiles into a layer.
+As example following code loads online raster tiles into your map view.
 You can use any common web tiles in PNG or JPG formats, in Spherical Mercator system, just define proper ZXY or Quad-tree-based URL pattern for tiles.

 **Tip:** For general information about raster tiles and geospatial data, see the following Open Source Geospatial Foundation reference materials for [Tile Map Service](http://wiki.openstreetmap.org/wiki/TMS) and [Featured Tile Layers](http://wiki.openstreetmap.org/wiki/Featured_tiles).